moshabbir-dotcom/project_portfolio_3_munchiies_hot_corner/README.md

 * Then hit "Add buildpack" again and select "NodeJS" this time and again "Save Changes" ensuring that buildpacks are listed with Python being first.
 * Scroll up to the "Deploy" section and selct the deploy method which in this instance was "Github"
 * Once connected to Github search for the repository name of project_portfolio_3_munchiies_hot_corner and connect.
-* Hit the "Enable automatic deploys" option in order for Heroku to take into account any further changes that may be made on Github.
+* Hit the "Enable manual deploys" option in order for Heroku to take into account only the last manual deployment made before submission.

 The project was deployed to GitHub Pages using the following procedure in the 2nd stage:
 * Logged in to github and selected the github repository required.